 - 1 tablespoon granulated sugar

 - Bring a large pot of water to a boil and cook tortellini according to package directions, being careful not to overcook.
 Rinse with cool water and drain well.
 Set aside.

-- Meanwhile, preheat oven to 375 degrees.
-Place bacon on a foil lined, rimmed baking sheet.
-Bake for 15 to 18 minutes or till browned and crisp.
+- Meanwhile, preheat oven to 400 degrees F. Place bacon on a foil lined, rimmed baking sheet.
+Bake for 15 minutes or until browned and crisp.
 Transfer cooked bacon to paper towels to drain.
 Crumble and set aside.